Jara555/Proteins/README.md

 ### Structure

 This code uses three classes: AminoAcid, Protein and Algorithm.
 These can together with their corresponding methods be found in the map classes.
 The map algorithms contains al algorithm subclasses of the superclass Algorithm.
-All benchmark proteins can be found in the map data and the results will be safed as a .csv file in the results map.
-The main script for running the program can be found in proteins.py
+All benchmark proteins can be found in the map data and the results will be safed as a .csv or .log files in the results map.
+The main script for running the program can be found in proteins.py.

 ### Running